Killing of Anastasio Hernández-Rojas

 Once a transport vehicle arrived to take Hernández-Rojas back to the station, since he was then under arrest, being no longer eligible for voluntary re-entry to the United States due to his resistance towards apprehending agents, Hernández-Rojas again physically resisted the agents and kicked at them as they attempted to place him into the transport vehicle; more Customs and Border Protection officers responded to the scene, one of whom shocked Hernández-Rojas with a taser.
 During transport, Hernández-Rojas' breathing slowed, and he became unresponsive.
 The officers administered CPR until medical personnel arrived at the scene.
 Hernandez-Rojas was pronounced dead two days later after being removed from life support.
 Witnesses filmed agents who handcuffed Hernández, broke five of his ribs, and damaged his spine.
 One of the bystanders, Ashley Young, hid the video card in her pocket when the border police approached the crowd demanding the recordings.
 Seven years after the incident, the agents had not been disciplined or fired.
 In February 2017, the United States settled a million-dollar lawsuit with Puga and her children, who were represented by attorney Eugene Iredale.
 Also, notably, David Benjamin Oppenheimer filed an amicus curiae brief to the Inter-American Commission on Human Rights regarding the case.

 In 2013 Nonny de la Peña, a pioneer in virtual reality, whose work is described as immersive journalism, created a five-minute-long VR called Use of Force, in which she recreated Hernández's death.
 In the VR project, which was funded by Tribeca Film Institute, Google, and the Associated Press, viewers witness the event from the viewpoint of bystanders, many of whom had captured the beating on video.

 On 1 May 2025, the Inter-American Commission on Human Rights released a report which found the United States responsible for the killing, torture, and deprivation of liberty of Hernandez-Rojas, violating articles I, XI, XVII and XXV of the American Declaration of the Rights and Duties of Man.

+HBO released an original documentary on the Border Patrol killing, Critical Incident: Death at the Border, on Dec.
+29, 2025.